ProAI/packsy/README.md

 This package helps you to set up a new npm package blazing fast.
 Use eslint, prettier, babel and rollup with zero configuration.

-🛠 See [template folder](https://github.com/ProAI/packsy/template) for usage example and starter kit.
+🛠 See [packsy-starter](https://github.com/ProAI/packsy-starter) for usage example and starter kit.

 ## Installation